Blobfolio/vue-blob-lazyload/README.md

 #### Classes

 This directive applies two state classes to bound elements: `on:screen` and `off:screen`.
-As you might expect, `on:screen` exists whenever any portion of the element is on-screen, while `off:screen` is reserved for the fully invisible.
+As you might expect, `on:screen` exists whenever any portion of an element is visible on the current screen, otherwise it gets the `off:screen` class.

-While the plugin does not use either for *styling* purposes, you may feel free to hijack them for that purpose.
+While the plugin does not use either of these for rendering styles, you may certainly do so as desired.

 &nbsp;